The Jackson Laboratory

 Build your CAREER.

-The Jackson Laboratory’s Scholars (JAX Scholars) Program supports promising early-career postdoctoral associates conducting cutting edge biomedical and basic biological research at The Jackson Laboratory.
-Candidates will show exceptional promise as future leaders in these areas and appreciate the applications of their research to advance scientific understanding and human health.
+The JAX Scholars Program supports promising early-career postdoctoral associates conducting cutting edge biomedical and basic biological research at The Jackson Laboratory.
+Candidates should demonstrate promise as future leaders in these areas and focus their research on the advancement of scientific understanding and human health.
 The JAX Scholars Program offers an intellectually rigorous opportunity for postdoctoral scientists to advance their scientific training for careers in scientific research, policy, education and beyond.
 The Program encourages innovative, state-of-the-art research by which the Scholar establishes themself as an independent researcher under the mentorship of one of JAX’s exceptional JAX faculty members.

 AWARD

-Up to four scholars will be awarded annually, two per campus, each for an initial one-year term with an available second year if approved by the institutional Training Committee.
+Generally, two scholars are awarded annually, each for an initial one-year term with an available second year if approved by the institutional Training Committee.
 The review will take place approximately nine months into the Scholar tenure and will consist of a standard career development review, written progress report, and open seminar.

 ELIGIBILITY

-Candidates will have less than two years of postdoctoral experience at JAX and less than three years of cumulative postdoctoral experience.
-Candidates who have more postdoctoral experience will be expected to have demonstrated a higher level of accomplishment than less experienced candidates.
+Candidates need to have less than two years of postdoctoral experience at JAX, and less than three years of cumulative postdoctoral experience.
+Postdocs are eligible to apply regardless of country of citizenship.

 Candidates will be nominated by a faculty member (either at their home institution or at JAX) most familiar with the candidate’s abilities and career prospects.
 Candidates may also self-nominate.